-The Graduate Council, chaired by the graduate dean, is composed of department chairs or coordinators responsible for specific graduate programs.
+The Graduate Council, chaired by the Dean of the Graduate School, is composed of department chairs or coordinators responsible for specific graduate programs.
 The Council approves all proposals for graduate program changes, graduate course additions and deletions, and alterations in graduate program requirements.
 Additionally, the Council approves graduate admission standards and policies related to graduate assistants and graduate teaching assistants.

-At the discretion of the graduate dean, some Graduate Council recommendations are forwarded to the Academic Council for final action.
+At the discretion of the Dean of the Graduate School, some Graduate Council recommendations are forwarded to the Academic Council for final action.
 As with all committees, the Graduate Council is advisory to the President of the University.